knstntn-bv/product-notebook/docs/board-page.md

    - **Column**: Select which column the feature starts in (required)
 4. Click "Save Feature" to create

+**Note**:
-**Note**: When a goal is selected, the linked initiative is automatically set to match the goal's initiative.
+- When a goal is selected, the linked initiative is automatically set to match the goal's initiative.
+- A human readable ID is automatically generated when the feature is created.
+The ID format is `XXX-N` where `XXX` is derived from the initiative name (or "NNN" if no initiative) and `N` is a sequential number.

 ### Editing Features